 - date, sign and stamp the declaration of consent to the PP Terms & conditions.

 - Upload a scanned version of the following documents in the Participant Register:

 - the LEAR appointment letter & LEAR role and duties (dated and signed by the legal representative(s) and the LEAR)

-- the Declaration of consent to the Participant Portal Terms & Conditions (dated and signed by the legal representative(s))
+- the Declaration of consent to the Funding & Tenders Portal Terms & Conditions (dated and signed by the legal representative(s))

 - copies of an official valid proof of identity (ID-card, Passport) carrying a photo and signature of

 - document(s) proving that the legal representative(s) appointing the LEAR is/are empowered as such, which must: